lcrespom/Modulator/README.md

 	- Logo
 - Code
 	- Refactor main.ts
-	- Replace SynthNode extension with composition (how?)
+	- Replace SynthNode class extension with composition (how?)
 - Support
 	- Support FireFox (does not have AudioContext.suspend/resume)
 	- Test in Safari